zaynahxc/pxt-microbit/docs/courses/ucp-science/data-collection/setup-procedure.md

 ### Radio receiver code with serial write

-This code is the same as above but one additional line of code is added to write to the word `"Celisus"` and the temperature to the MakeCode app to the USB serial connection.
-This is the same as described peviously in [Option 2](#option-2-micro-bit-windows-10-makecode-app-and-a-usb-connection).
+This code is the same as above but one additional line of code is added to write to the word `"Celisus"` and the temperature to MakeCode to the USB serial connection.
+This is the same as described peviously in [Option 2](#option-2-makecode-and-a-usb-connection).

 ```blocks